cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## Cryptographic Hash Function {#dep-hash}

-FROST requires the use of a cryptographically secure hash function, generically written as H, which functions effectively as a random oracle.
-For concrete recommendations on hash functions which SHOULD be used in practice, see
-{{ciphersuites}}.
-Using H, we introduce separate domain-separated hashes, H1, H2, H3, H4, and H5:
+FROST requires the use of a cryptographically secure hash function, generically written as H, which is modeled as a random oracle in security proofs for the protocol (see {{FROST20}} and {{StrongerSec22}}).
+For concrete recommendations on hash functions which SHOULD be used in practice, see {{ciphersuites}}.
+Using H, we introduce distinct domain-separated hashes, H1, H2, H3, H4, and H5:

-- H1, H2, and H3 map arbitrary byte strings to Scalar elements of the prime-order group scalar field.
+- H1, H2, and H3 map arbitrary byte strings to Scalar elements associated with the prime-order group.
 - H4 and H5 are aliases for H with distinct domain separators.

 The details of H1, H2, H3, H4, and H5 vary based on ciphersuite.
 See {{ciphersuites}}